the-turing-game/the-source-and-comments/README.md

 there is no intention to investigate here the theory of the game, and it will be _**assumed**_ that the best strategy is to try to provide answers that would naturally be given by a man.

-Good to know (all the bold and italic highlighting is mine).
+Good to know (all the bold and italic emphasis is mine).
 If you, Mr. Turing didn't want to investigate your own game in 1950 - we will do it for you in 2024... if you don't mind.
 For a person who has no time or interest in digging though my deliberations the 'answer' is:
 <pre>Because 'the Turing game' has 1.) an 'object' - information and 2.) a 'subject' - the person who